slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Pay too much for everything.
 The effort spent getting a deal is only a distraction and attention is your most limited resource.' -- Allen Tucker*

 > *'Nowadays people know the price of everything and the value of nothing.' -- Oscar Wilde*

-### On marketing

-Being recomendend is the best marketing.

-Hints:

-- Marketing is a symptom of excess production.
-- People buy better versions of themselves, not products.
-- Females buy male products.
-Males don't buy products targetted to females.

-> *'Marketers don’t convince.
-Engineers convince.
-Marketers persuade.
-Persuasion appeals to the emotions and to fear and to the imagination.
-Convincing requires a spreadsheet or some other rational device.' -- Seth Godin*